Kenya - Data Protection Overview

 - the HIV and AIDS Prevention and Control Act, 2006 ('HIV and AIDS Prevention and Control Act').

 In the financial sector, processing of financial data is regulated under the National Payment System Act, 2011 ('the National Payment System Act') and the National Payment System Regulations, 2014 ('the National Payment System Regulations') under the National Payment System Act.
 The National Payment System Act governs payment systems and payment system providers.
 A 'payment system' is defined as a system or arrangement that enables payments to be effected between a payer and a beneficiary, or facilitates the circulation of money, and includes any instruments and procedures that relate to the system.
+Financial institutions are subject to the Data Protection Act.

 The Consumer Protection Act, 2012 provides for the protection of consumers of all services.
 The provisions of the Act are cross-cutting in all sectors.